mrkaleArduinoLib/gbj_appdata/README.md

 #### Data item methods
 * **Parameter(const char *key)**: Constructor for a data item.
   * **key**: The name of a data parameter.
 It is usually stored in flash memory for reducing operational memory usage and is generally prefixed as label with abbreviation `lbl`, e.g., _lblPeriodPublish_.
 Data item names are usually defined in include configuration files with names starting with `config_params` either in common or shared location, e.g., _config\_params_gen.h_ or specifically in a project.
-* **void set(_\<datatype\>_ value)**: The overloaded setter for updating a data item, each for particular data type.
+* **void set(_\<datatype\>_ value, _[unsigned int decimal]_)**: The overloaded setter for updating a data item, each for particular data type.
+Two parameters are used just at float values.
 The method converts value from original data type to String data type and stores the provided value with help of the method `setValue()`.
 The setter returns updated value by calling its getter.
   * **value**: The new value of the data item.
 Its valid data types are defined by enumeration `Datatype` and can be:
     1. TYPE_NONE - Unknown data type is set at creating the data item or by method `reset()`, and its string value is `n/a`.
     1. TYPE_BOOL - bool - Boolean data type with string values `true` and `false`.